abdzyusuf123-ctrl/My-Notes/DSA/Queues.md

 ---

-## Expiration Queues
+## Conditional Queues

-An **expiration queue** is a queue that only adds or removes elements under a specific condition.
+An **conditional queue** is a queue that only adds or removes elements under a specific condition.
 All elements in the queue must satisfy a **window constraint** (time, index, etc.).

 ### How It Works